 Keep reading to get tips on dealing with these common side effects of surgery.

-After the Operation
+After the operation

 Your physical therapist may also provide massages or show you how you can stimulate the muscles and tissue surrounding your knee.

-Make sure you do all the exercises your physical therapist prescribes.
+Make sure you do all of the exercises your physical therapist prescribes.
 These exercises help strengthen muscles, increase your range of motion, and increase blood flow around your knee.
 This promotes healing and helps drain fluid away from sore tissue.